srlinuxamericas/N92-evpn/README.md

 If you would like to explore all of the above without doing any manual configurations, we got your covered !

+Go to [Complete startup config](n92-evpn-lab/configs/fabric/startup-complete) to see the full configuration for each device.

-In your topology file (srl-evpn.clab.yml), point the startup config file location to `config/startup/complete/`.
+In your topology file (srl-evpn.clab.yml), point the startup config file location to `configs/fabric/startup-complete/leaf1-startup-complete.cfg` (for Leaf1).

 Destroy any existing lab using the command `sudo clab destroy -t srl-evpn.clab.yml --cleanup`.